StackStorm/st2/docs/source/start.rst

 * Get more actions, triggers, rules:

-    * Install and configure integration packs from `st2contrib`_  - :doc:`/packs`
+    * Install integration packs from `st2contrib_`  - follow :doc:`/packs`.
-    * Convert your exisint scripts into st2 actions by adding metadata, or write custom actions: see :doc:`/actions` for details.
+    * Convert your scripts into st2 actions by adding metadata, or write custom actions: learn :doc:`/actions`.
-* Connect with your monitoring system: - :doc:`resources/monitoring`
+* Connect with your monitoring system: - :doc:`resources/monitoring`.
-* Configure SSH for `remote` actions  - :ref:`configure-ssh`
+* Configure SSH for `remote` actions  - :ref:`config-configure-ssh`.
 * Use worklows to stitch actions into higher level automations - :doc:`/workflows`.